inariksit/cclaw-zettelkasten/ontology.md

 ## Taxonomy

 The basic building block of an ontology is a hierarchy of concepts (or "terms").
 Higher nodes represent general concepts, lower nodes more specific.
 For example, see the trees below.
-(Made up

 ```
          Furniture